KafScale/platform/api.md

 # API Documentation

-Kafscale implements a focused subset of the Kafka protocol.
+KafScale implements a focused subset of the Kafka protocol.
 Versions below reflect what the broker advertises in ApiVersions today.

 ## Supported Kafka protocol versions